 - Movement activities – Keep active – trampolines, running, playground, sports, etc.

-- Deep pressure – weighted blankets. resistance tunnels, massage, bear hugs
+- Deep pressure – weighted blankets, resistance tunnels, deep pressure massage, bear hugs

 The Best Gift Ideas for Autistic Children - Raising an Extraordinary Person